MySQL Database Server Cloning

 -

+Metadata is visible in detail page.
 Physical clones have no container in XLServer.

 The database duplication script automatically detects if the parallel command is available on your system: